mshima/generator-jhipster-customizer/README.md

 ## Creating a patch

-There are some examples at [repository](https://github.com/mshima/customizer-repository).
+There are some examples at examples folder.

 # License